 However, their tremendous strengths are offset by noticeable weaknesses – an inability to read or write, memory problems, and difficulty understanding what is heard or seen.
 These difficulties stem, not from a physical problem with the eyes or ears, but rather from the basic neurological functioning of the brain.

 Every human brain is created with a unique pattern of strengths and weaknesses.
 We each have certain subjects that make sense to us easily as well as areas of difficulty that require outside explanation and extra effort to understand.

 A psycho-educational battery of formal and informal tests is used to determine patterns of strength and weakness as compared to intellectual ability.
-Testing not only helps identify learning disabilities, but NILD uses testing data to determine the best kind of instruction for each child.
+This battery of tests are administered by a registered psychologist.
+These testing results not only help identify learning disabilities, but NILD Educational Therapists use testing data to determine the individual educational therapy plan for each child.

 How Does a Learning Disability Affect Life?